Chirudc/Banking_customer_analytics_pipeline/README.md

 ## Tools and Methodologies Used

 ### Excel
-- Used for initial inspection, cleaning, and enrichment.
+- Used for initial inspection, cleaning, V-lookup for cross validation and enrichment.
 - Handled formatting, validation, and ensured the dataset was clean before importing into SQL Server.

 ### SQL